lizhe918/EECE571L_2022WT2_ViT-DD/README.md

 ```
 python train.py fit -c ./configs/vitdd_sfddd_sbd.yaml
 ```
 You may choose the path to your own cofiguration file.
 The output of running the fitting process is be a .ckpt file, which stores weights for the fitted model.
-You can find if following the settings you used in the congifuration file (see the previous section for details).
+You can find it following the settings you used in the congifuration file (see the previous section for details).

 To test your model, you may use the following command:
 ```